 Garden Center Hours of Operation: Monday & Friday, 9 a.m.- 1 p.m.

 MORE TO COME!

-The Library Board and BREC are working together to integrate the Botanic Gardens and the grounds of the new Main Library.
-The area between the library entrance and the Botanic Garden was designed to be a dynamic area that meets the many needs both of the park and of the library patrons.
+The Library Board and BREC are working together to integrate the Botanical Gardens and the grounds of the new Main Library.
+The area between the library entrance and the Botanical Gardens was designed to be a dynamic area that meets the many needs both of the park and of the library patrons.
 The area is meant to be a vibrant space that celebrates and enriches both entities.
-The Botanic Garden is continuing to grow and improve.
+The Botanical Gardens is continuing to grow and improve.
 New and expanded gardens are included in the plans, but much is dependent on the availability of funding.
 Volunteers are always needed to work in the gardens.
 Become involved!
 Make a financial contribution of $10 a year to become a member of the Friends of the Garden.
 For more information, please contact us at the above listings.